ryuichiueda/slides_marp/prob_robotics_2025/lesson8-2e.md

 ## Bayesian inference for Gaussian mixture distributions

 - Consider the "distribution of mixture distributions"
     - The distribution can be drawn as shown in the right figure.
 - Difference from EM method
     - Calculates the distribution of distributions themselves, not the maximum likelihood.
     - Updates the distribution using Bayes' theorem when data is received.
 - Problem: Posterior probabilities cannot be calculated in one go using Bayes' theorem.
     - What to do?
-Gradually change the distribution, as in the $\rightarrow$EM method.
+Gradually change the distribution, as in the EM method.

 ---